NexPlayer/Unity-SDK/basic/events.md

     Method triggered by the **NexPlayerEvent** *NEXPLAYER_EVENT_BUFFERING_ENDED*.

-    This event occurs whenever the player has finished buffering
+    This event occurs whenever the player has finished buffering.

 - **protected virtual void EventStopped()**